What is Dynamic Pricing?

 Dynamic pricing offers a variety of benefits to businesses implementing the model.
 Some of these benefits include:

-When demand is low, relatively few products will be sold.
-Dynamic pricing, however, enables companies to create demand, helping them to generate more revenue from their products.
+- Create demand: When demand is low, relatively few products will be sold.
+Dynamic pricing, however, enables companies to spark demand, helping them to generate more revenue from their products.

 Dynamic Pricing Challenges